MDenizCan/CS-Programming/README.md

-# my lab, midterm, and final assignments for my c# class
+# lab, midterm, and final assignments for my c# class